 4) Big Picture Solutions

-out this article from the Sacramento Bee on how the bay area is responding
+check out this article from the Sacramento Bee on how the bay area is responding to climate change

 bulks up defenses against tide of global warming